 Assemble your own Grimlight

-Battery holder and PCB can be bought directly from us, in addition to that the following parts are needed.
+Battery holder and PCB can be bought directly from us, just drop us a mail and we will send you some!
+In addition to that the following parts are needed.

 Reverse current protection